 Often times, indecent assault and battery cases involve incidents between individuals who are married.
 In Massachusetts, a prosecutor usually cannot force a person to testify against his or her spouse.
 Therefore, if the alleged victim is the defendant’s spouse and refuses to testify at trial, the prosecutor will need to dismiss the case unless the elements of the crime can be proven without the testimony of the alleged victim.

 Even if the defendant and the alleged victim are not married, the alleged victim’s feelings about the case will be considered by the prosecutor.
 You should hire an attorney who can represent the alleged victim’s feelings to the prosecutor and aggressively argue that the charges should be dismissed.

 Sometimes an alleged victim can refuse to testify at trial because he or she has a Fifth Amendment Privilege.
 The Fifth Amendment to the United States Constitution guarantees that no person is required to give testimony that could incriminate himself or herself in a crime.
 If an alleged victim fought back during the altercation, or if the alleged victim was not completely truthful with the police about the allegations, then the alleged victim can assert his or her Fifth Amendment privilege and cannot be required to testify at the defendant’s trial.

-Given the serious consequences that result from a conviction for indecent assault and battery, it is essential that you have a Middlesex County indecent assault and battery lawyer who is experienced in trying these types of cases ranging from rape to sex trafficking.
+Given the serious consequences that result from a conviction for indecent assault and battery, it is essential that you have a Concord indecent assault and battery lawyer who is experienced in trying these types of cases ranging from rape to sex trafficking.
 Attorney Chris Spring has been litigating these types of cases his entire career.